Keep your House Allergy-Free in the Coming Winter Months

 1) Identify the issues in your house

 If the colder weather is already beginning to drive you inside, then you need to identify which parts of your house need some TLC the most.
 If dust and mould are having an impact on your body, then you need to identify the triggers.
 With the British climate being so unpredictable, your body has to adapt to certain cultures on a regular basis.
-You can check your body for certain rashes which could be symptoms of an allergy, as your body will adapting to the change in weather and environment.
+You can check your body for certain rashes which could be symptoms of an allergy, as your body will adapt to the change in weather and environment.
 Other major causes of allergy symptoms include bed bugs and insect bites.
-For some people, dust mites can cause severe symptoms everywhere, so it could be a good idea to carry around portable dust mite controller.
+For some people, dust mites can cause severe symptoms everywhere, so it could be a good idea to carry around a portable dust mite controller.

 2) Identifying seasonal allergies and food allergies

-Dealing with your symptoms which come about from allergies can be a scary business, especially if you are not sure what is causing them.
+Dealing with the symptoms which come about from allergies can be a scary business, especially if you are not sure what is causing them.
 If you notice a change in symptoms when the seasons switch over, seasonal allergies may be the cause.
 If it is something like dust mites or mould, this will occur more in winter.
 If symptoms like rashes and respiratory issues come about when you change your diet for warmer foods in the winter, it is likely a food allergy.

 3) Be aware of your environment

 Allergies are on the rise, with the number of people suffering from symptoms increasing around the world.
 Particularly in the U.K., U.S and Australia.
 In Australia alone, there are more than four million people affected.
 Although many of these are associated with Summer all over the world, in Britain these are increasingly prevalent in the Winter.
-Forget the common cold and frostbite, in Britain allergies are the ones to watch out for.
+Forget the common cold and frostbite, in Britain allergies, are the ones to watch out for.

 4) Don’t let the cold beat you